Another Brian Darby Vintage Speedway site.

 The circuit was "egg shaped" and was ( 557 yards / 509 mtrs ) approx. 1/3 of a mile in length.
 The pointy end of the egg was at the Pit turn, the southern end, while the wider turn was at the northern end between the Members stand and the "Bull Pens" A fast 3 laps were covered in 59 to 60 seconds so this meant an average speed of 60 MPH ( appr.
 97kph.)
 In a 1937 programme the promoters stated that the Royale was the "fastest speedway track in the world" .
 Speedway racing was first held at the Royale ( although then spelt Royal ) in 1926 and ran for seven decades ( 70 years) until 1996.
-The last of the regular weekly meetings was held in the 1980s.
+The last of the regular weekly meetings was held in 1981.
 The final meeting was held on Saturday 27/4/96.

 This aerial view of the Royal Agricultural Showgrounds at Moore Park taken in 1935 shows the race track and the stands as they were in the day.
 The large stand (bottom of photo) is the Members stand with the clock tower, the stand to the left is the Suttor stand ( main straight) and the stand to the right is the Coronation stand ( back straight).
 The large open air concrete stand at the southern end of the arena had not been built at this time.

 The Royal at night.
 As depicted on the rear cover of a 1934 Royal programme.
 The official Electrician stated that it took 25,000 Philips coil type light globes to light up the venue for racing.